 Peer reviewers will review the applications submitted under this solicitation that meet basic minimum requirements.
-NIJ may use either internal peer reviewers, external peer reviewers, or a combination, to review the applications under this solicitation.
+NIJ may use either internal peer reviewers, external peer reviewers, or a combination, to review the applications.
 An external peer reviewer is an expert in the subject matter of a given solicitation who is NOT a current DOJ employee.
 An internal reviewer is a current DOJ employee who is well-versed or has expertise in the subject matter of this solicitation.
-Applications that meet basic minimum requirements will be evaluated, scored, and rated by a peer review panel.
+A peer review panel will evaluate, score, and rate applications that meet basic minimum requirements.
 Peer reviewers' ratings and any resulting recommendations are advisory only.
-In addition to peer review ratings, considerations for award recommendations and decisions may include, but are not limited to, underserved populations, geographic diversity, strategic priorities, past performance, and available funding.
+In addition to peer review ratings, considerations may include, but are not limited to, underserved populations, geographic diversity, strategic priorities, past performance, and available funding.